willmillar/willmillar.github.io/_posts/2013-03-27-design-career-primer.md

 - Not unlike  print work, digital design processes involve a high level of detail-oriented grind

-#### 3. Print and Traditional Graphic Design
+#### 3. Print and traditional graphic design

-> **Note:** *The print design industry is relatively outside of my professional wheelhouse, so I am certainly the most qualified person to comment on it.*
+> The print design industry is most outside of my professional wheelhouse

 ##### Pros:
 - All the beautiful, fun, and creative stuff you learned in art school at a super-professional level!